benshimonz/V1/README.md

   Entities with the same basic properties are grouped (typed) into an entity type (e.g. Person, Horse, Dragon).
   For each entity type:
   * A name
   * A set of properties.
-For each property: name (key) and value type
+For each property: name (key) and data type
 * A set of relationship types.
 For each relationship type:
   * A name
   * A set of properties.
-For each property: name (key) and value type
+For each property: name (key) and data type
   * A set of pairs of entity types for which the relationship type holds (e.g. owns(Person, Horse); owns(Person, Dragon) )

 A **schema-based property graph** is a property graph which conforms to a given schema.